dfbaf/My-Workshop/README.md

 ---

 ### 💼 **Career Support (Recruiter-Approved)**
-Co-led by Hidayah, a career transition specialist with deep experience in HR and talent acquisition:
+Co-led by Hidayah, a seasoned recruiter who has helped countless fresh graduates and senior professionals land their dream roles:

-- ✅ **ATS-friendly resume rewrites** (passes automated screening)
+- ✅ **ATS-friendly resume rewrites** that actually get seen
 - ✅ **LinkedIn profile makeovers** that attract recruiters
-- ✅ **Career narrative coaching** (turn gaps or non-linear paths into strengths)
+- ✅ **Career narrative coaching**—helping candidates uncover strengths they didn’t know they had
-- ✅ **Job search strategy** tailored for Malaysia & SEA markets
+- ✅ **End-to-end interview prep**: from screening calls to final panels, with realistic mock scenarios
+- ✅ **Confidence-building strategies** so you walk into interviews calm, clear, and ready
 - ✅ **Free trial review** for the first 10 applicants!

 👉 Learn more: [Career Support & Job Search Coaching](https://dfbaf.github.io/My-Workshop/recruitment.html)